 A new iPhone could be coming as locked-down consumers seek bargains

-Google could also follow a similar path, after Samsung last week unveiled new devices costs less than US$500 (S$707).
+Google could also follow a similar path, after Samsung last week unveiled new devices that cost less than US$500.

-"While launching a mid-cycle budget/entry-level smartphone into the backdrop of a consumer global lockdown and unprecedented pandemic will be head scratcher to some, we note that Apple is viewing this as a low volume, low touch release with little fanfare as the phones are already ready to ship," Wedbush Securities analyst Daniel Ives said in a research note.
+"While launching a mid-cycle budget or entry-level smartphone into the backdrop of a consumer global lockdown and unprecedented pandemic will be a head scratcher to some, we note that Apple is viewing this as a low-volume, low-touch release with little fanfare as the phones are already ready to ship," Wedbush Securities analyst Daniel Ives said in a research note.

-South Korean colossus Samsung last week introduced new smartphones that included a model designed to work on much-hyped new-generation 5G mobile networks and priced less than US$500.
+South Korea's Samsung last week introduced new smartphones that included a model designed to work on much-hyped new-generation 5G mobile networks and priced less than US$500.

 Design and production of smartphones launching this year began long before the coronavirus pandemic, meaning makers are locked into model specifications.

-"We are getting into the season," Milanesi said of escalating rumors that Apple and Google are poised to announce new handsets.
+"We are getting into the season," Ms Milanesi said of escalating rumours that Apple and Google are poised to announce new handsets.

 But some of the new devices may end up being timely in appealing to budget-minded consumers seeking an upgrade or replacement.